(also known as: avoiding the question [form of], missing the point, straying off the subject, digressing, distraction [form of])

 Daryl: I guess you’re right.
 What was I thinking?

 Explanation: Some questions are not easy to answer, and some answers are not easy to accept.
 While it may seem, at the time, like avoiding the question is the best action, it is actually an abandonment of reason and honest inquiry; therefore, fallacious.

-Molly: It is 3:00 in the morning, you are drunk, covered in lipstick, and your shirt is on backwards!
+Molly: It is 3:00 in the morning, you are drunk, covered in lipstick, and your shirt is on backward!
 Would you care to explain yourself?

 Rick: I was out with the guys.

 Rick: You look wonderful tonight, honey!

 Molly: (softening) You think so?
 I got my hair cut today!

 Explanation: It is not difficult to digress a line of questioning, so beware of these attempts.

 Exception: At times, a digression is a good way to take the pressure off of a highly emotional argument.
 A funny story, a joke, or anything used as a “break” could be a very good thing at times.
 As long as the issue is dealt with again.